trustoverip/tswg-did-method-webs-specification/spec/signed_files.md

   - The HTTPS path to the associated JWS file MUST be `<HTTPS URL conversion of did:webs identifier>/<path to file>.jws`
 - The JWS web signature MUST:
+  - Use the [JSON Serialization] form of the JWS.
+This is necessary to support multi-signatures in the JWS.
   - Have a payload that is the [multiformat multihash] hash of the content of the associated signed file.
   - Be signed with a verification key(s) that is (are) either currently in the DIDDoc of the DID, or found in the [[ref: KEL]] associated with the DID.
 A verification